stucchio/Homepage/content/assorted_links_dec_21_2016.md

 [Another useful description of class in America](http://siderea.livejournal.com/1260265.html).
 This article definitely resonates with me.
 A woman I know with a penchant for feminism and social justice - a dark skinned Indian with the accent that sounds British to people who've never lived in India - recently remarked to me that she's concerned about police harasment.
 I asked how often the American police harassed her and it turns out the answer is "never", and she refused my bet that it will remain "never" in 2017.
 For me the answer is very far from "never".
 I also can't request a cortisone (anti-inflammatory) injection from doctors without them thinking I'm seeking narcotics.

 [Who gave us post truth, conspiracy culture?](http://hurryupharry.org/2016/11/27/who-gave-us-post-truth-conspiracy-culture-and-the-alt-right/)

+[Donna Zuckerberg](https://eidolon.pub/how-to-be-a-good-classicist-under-a-bad-emperor-6b848df6e54a), a classicist of some note (mostly due to her famous brother, here's his [website](https://facebook.com)) advocates refusing to share the classics with the alt-right.
+The [alt-right](http://www.socialmatter.net/2016/12/20/classics-white-supremacy-response-donna-zuckerberg/) response is significantly more intellectual.